Pedro Albizu Campos: Puerto Rican Nationalist Party leadership

 Nationalist activists wanted independence from foreign banks, absentee plantation owners, and United States colonial rule.
 Accordingly, they started organizing in Puerto Rico.

 In 1919, José Coll y Cuchí, a member of the Union Party of Puerto Rico, took followers with him to form the Nationalist Association of Puerto Rico in San Juan, to work for independence.
 They gained legislative approval to repatriate the remains of Ramón Emeterio Betances, the Puerto Rican patriot, from Paris, France.

 By the 1920s, two other pro-independence organizations had formed on the Island: the Nationalist Youth and the Independence Association of Puerto Rico.
 The Independence Association was founded by José S. Alegría, Eugenio Font Suárez and Leopoldo Figueroa in 1920.
 On September 17, 1922, these three political organizations joined forces and formed the Puerto Rican Nationalist Party.
 Coll y Cuchi was elected president and José S. Alegría (father of Ricardo Alegría) vice president.

 In 1924, Pedro Albizu Campos joined the Puerto Rican Nationalist Party and was elected vice president.
 In 1927, Albizu Campos traveled to Santo Domingo, Haiti, Cuba, Mexico, Panama, Peru, and Venezuela, seeking support among other Latin Americans for the Puerto Rican Independence movement.

-In 1930, Albizu and José Coll y Cuchí, president of the Party, disagreed on how the party should be run.
-Albizu Campos did not like what he considered to be Coll y Cuchí's attitude of fraternal solidarity with the enemy.
-As a result, Coll y Cuchí left the party and, with some of his followers, returned to the Union Party.
 On May 11, 1930, Albizu Campos was elected president of the Puerto Rican Nationalist Party.
-He formed the first Women's Nationalist Committee, in the island municipality of Vieques, Puerto Rico.
+Albizu and José Coll y Cuchí, the party's first president and founder, disagreed over how the party should be run.
+Coll y Cuchí left the Party he founded because he could not belong to a party led by someone who preached hate and intolerance.
+Albizu Campos formed the first Women's Nationalist Committee, in the island municipality of Vieques, Puerto Rico..
+However, he was ultra conservative, advocated against co-ed education and no woman was allowed in any Party leadership position from 1930 to 1938.

 After being elected party president, Albizu declared: "I never believed in numbers.
 Independence will instead be achieved by the intensity of those that devote themselves totally to the Nationalist ideal."
 Under the slogan, "La Patria es valor y sacrificio" (The Homeland is valor and sacrifice), a new campaign of national affirmation was carried out.
 Albizu Campos' vision of sacrifice was integrated with his Catholic faith.